 Delivery: From Sendgrid: "A delivery is recorded when a request to send an email results in the delivery of that email to the end recipient.
 Delivered means the message was accepted by the receiving server, however, this does not necessarily mean that the message reached the recipient’s inbox."

 Domain Name System (DNS): DNS stands for Domain Name System.
 This system is essentially the "phone book of the Web".
-When you update your DNS records, you can consider this the equivalent of updating your address in the web's phonebook so that it's possible to verify who you are when you send email.
+When you update your DNS records, you can consider this the equivalent of updating your address in the web's phonebook so that it's possible to verify who you are when you send an email.

 Email Service Provider (ESP): A services or platform that can send commercial and transactional email on your behalf.
 Klaviyo is an example of an ESP!

 Flow: An automated email series triggered by an activity or behavior.
-Flows are autoresponders that can contain one or more emails, and can be configured to send to contacts after a range of different tracked events occur.
-To learn more about marketing automation in Klaviyo, click here.
+Flows are autoresponders that can contain one or more emails and can be configured to send to contacts after a range of different tracked events occur.

 Fulfilled Order: This event is tracked when a customer's order is marked Fulfilled in your ecommerce store.

 Hard Bounce: Occurs when an email cannot be delivered due to a permanent reason.
 This could be caused by a variety of reasons, including a misspelled email or a deliberate block by the email server.
 Klaviyo will automatically remove emails that hard bounce, and then exclude them from future emails.
 You can see these emails by navigating to the Profiles tab, clicking on Suppressed List in the upper right, and choosing Bounced Emails.
 SEE ALSO: Soft Bounce.

 Integration: A means to automatically sync user and customer data to Klaviyo from another software platform or application.